 I struggled with this a bit.
-Colabello didn’t even play in a minor league game in May after May 21.
+Colabello didn’t even play in a minor league game after May 21.
 Should I give him the #1 spot for the month?
 Should I factor in his 2-15 performance with the Twins?
-Does he have enough at bats to “qualify” for this ‘award’?
-Well, he’s got plenty of at bats, and his numbers are incredible.
+Does he have enough at- bats to qualify for this ‘award’?
+Well, he’s got plenty of at-bats, and his numbers are incredible.
 Didn’t play in the last 9-10 Red Wings games of the month and still accounted for 18 extra base hits.
-Also, his story is remarkable, and for it to culminate with his first big league promotion at the age of 29 after seven years in independent ball, it just adds to the reasoning.
-Look again at the month he had and remember that he had a very strong April.
+Also, his story is remarkable and for it to culminate with his first big league promotion at the age of 29, after seven years in independent ball, just adds to the reasoning.
+Look again at the month he had and remember that he also had a very strong April.
 There is no reason to believe that Colabello can’t be a big league role player.
 We do know that he can mash AAA pitching, something he’ll be doing again here in June.

 There were several strong performances in May that weren’t included in the Top 5.
 Here are some Honorable Mentions:

 - Aderlin Mejia (Miracle) – (28-74) .378/.440/.432 (.873) with four doubles and nine stolen bases.
 Also nine walks to go with just six strikeouts.